apexpl/apex_v1/docs/views.md

 You must create all views via the apex.php script to ensure they are properly assigned to the correct package, and included with the package when publishing to a repository.
 To create a new view, within terminal type:

-`php apex.php create view URI PACKAGE`
+`./apex create view URI PACKAGE`

 You need to specify the URI without .tpl extension, and the package you want the view included in during publication.
 For example, if developing a package called "casino", and you want to create a view at http://localhost/admin/casino/games, you would use:

-`php apex.php create view admin/casino/games casino`
+`./apex create view admin/casino/games casino`

 This would create blank view files at */views/tpl/admin/casino/games.tpl* and */views/php/admin/casino/games.php*, which you may modify as desired.
 The URI is immediately active, and will